MIT-DMSE-Breakerspace/MIT-DMSE-Breakerspace.github.io/tutorials/sem.md

 <a name="materials"></a>
 ### Compatible materials and sample prep:

+* Samples should be non-hazardous and safe to handle in the Breakerspace
 * Samples should be free of volatiles (dry), excepting samples to be frozen on the Phenom Pure cold stage
 * Samples must be free of loose particles ("flush" with compressed air)
 * Samples must be well secured to a sample stub